JiaoWaa/GameClientDemo/README.md

 **Third Homework Statement:** Add an **UMG** including **shoot button**, **jump button** and **rank button**.
 And user can modify his name in rank interface.
 (Here is a bug waiting to be fixed that the user can modify all recording name.
 I will fix it as soon as I can)

+Fourth Homework Statement: Add skeletal animations to my demo.
+The features that I achieve are as follow:

+- Basic movement animation: Idle, walk, run and jump.
+- Aim offset.
+- A fire animation(I blend the fire animation with the aim offset)
+- A throw animation(like throw grenade)
+- free perspective(press 'alt' to enter free perspective and release to quit)

 ## Package Files and video

 Link: https://pan.baidu.com/s/1Ib5EYS09hUD7_Xym1qJJfQ